 On Wednesday, April 27, KNIN Channel 9 also was on campus interviewing Butt, Ellertson and students involved with field testing the haptic nursing technology.

 Last fall, the duo was awarded a national education award for their work.
-You can read about their national award here.
+You can read about their national award on the Boise State news website.